MohamedElzoghby30/BookCrudProject/README.md

 Open the solution in Visual Studio and run it.

-Login via Login.aspx, then manage books via CRUD.aspx.
+Login via Login.aspx  User Name= admin & Password=12345  , then manage books via CRUD.aspx.
 👨‍💻 Author

 Created by Mohamed Elzoghby